Our blog is an ever-evolving hub for useful ideas, new digital tactics and everything in between.

 By elevating you to the level of expert status, building your profile as the person people come to for comment when your particular area is spoken about, you are keeping your name relevant even when there has not been so much attention on your project or the space more broadly.
 In light of the conditions which have been proliferating over past eight months, it is vital to remain relevant and to be seen as someone focusing on the larger picture.

 EAK Digital has a team of professional strategists and writers who are able to construct and deliver creative ways to keep your name relevant and your project still in focus.
-We hope that you have found the content in this post of use and we encourage you to get in touch to organise a free consultation.
+We hope that you have found the content in this post of use for your ICO PR or STO marketing strategy.
+Get in touch if you have further questions.

 EAK Digital wants to stress that we do not encourage anyone to invest into Bitcoin and/or related cryptocurrencies.
 They are an entirely speculative asset class and have the very real potential of going to 0 and people losing all their money.